Long-term loan for the public sector: How to reduce your instalment by 30 per cent

 To find the right loan, you should compare more than just the interest rate.
 These four points are crucial:

-Effective annual interest rate: This includes all the costs of the loan and is the most important benchmark for comparison.
-Offers can vary by more than three percentage points here.
+Effective annual interest rate: It includes all costs of the loan and is the most important metric for comparison.
+Offers can vary here by more than three percentage points.

-Early repayments: Check whether and to what extent free early repayments are possible.
-This allows you to pay off the loan faster and save on interest costs.
+Special repayments: Check whether free special repayments are possible and, if so, to what extent.
+This allows you to repay the loan faster and save on interest costs.

-Payment breaks: Some banks offer the option to skip one or two installments per year, which helps during financial tight spots.
+Repayment pauses: Some banks offer the option of skipping one or two instalments per year, which helps when facing financial difficulties.

-Residual debt insurance: Often, expensive residual debt insurance is offered, but it is not legally required.
-Carefully weigh the benefit as it can increase costs by more than ten percent.
+Balance protection insurance: A costly balance protection insurance is often offered, but it is not required by law.
+Carefully weigh the benefits, as it can increase the costs by more than ten per cent.

-A transparent loan comparison with TÜV seal helps you quickly grasp these details.
-This ensures that the loan not only fits your current life situation but also in five or ten years' time.
+A transparent loan comparison with TÜV seal helps you quickly keep track of these details.
+This ensures that the loan not only suits your situation today, but also in five or ten years.

 Do you already have one or more loans with high interest rates?
-An affordable loan for the public sector is ideal for consolidating expensive existing debts.
-Combining several loans into a single one not only improves clarity but also reduces your overall monthly burden.
-For example, if you pay off an old instalment loan of 10,000 euros at eight percent interest and an overdraft of 3,000 euros at twelve percent interest.
-With a new loan of 13,000 euros at four point five percent interest, you can reduce your interest costs by more than 50 percent per year.
-Our expert tip: Check the conditions for early repayment on existing loans.
-According to § 489 BGB, you can terminate loans with fixed interest rates after ten years with a notice period of six months.
-This lays the groundwork for reorganising your finances through a smart consolidation of several loans.
+A low-cost loan for civil servants is ideally suited to paying off expensive old debt.
+Consolidating several loans into a single loan not only improves clarity, but also reduces your overall monthly burden.
+Imagine you pay off an old instalment loan of 10,000 euros at eight per cent interest and an overdraft of 3,000 euros at twelve per cent interest.
+With a new loan of 13,000 euros at four point five per cent interest, you can reduce your interest costs by more than 50 per cent per year.
+Our expert tip: Check the conditions for early repayment on old loans.
+Under Section 489 of the German Civil Code (BGB), you can cancel loans with a fixed interest rate after ten years with six months’ notice.
+This creates the basis for reorganising your finances through a smart consolidation of several loans.

 The path to a loan is now largely digital and straightforward.
 Most banks follow a clear four-step process.
-First, you perform a correct household account calculation to determine your financial needs.
-Next, you fill out the online application, which takes about 15 minutes.
-In the third step, you identify yourself via the video identification or post identification procedure.
-Finally, you submit the necessary documents such as the last three payslips and a copy of the employment contract.
+First, you carry out a proper household budget calculation to determine your financing needs.
+Then you complete the online application, which takes you only about 15 minutes.
+In the third step, you verify your identity using Video-Ident or the Post-Ident procedure.
+Finally, you submit the necessary documents, such as your last three payslips and a copy of your employment contract.
 After a positive review, the loan amount is often transferred to your account within 48 hours.
-This efficient process ensures that you can quickly use your loan for flexible purposes.
+This efficient process ensures that you can make use of your loan for flexible needs quickly.

-A loan with a long term offers many advantages, but making the right choice requires careful analysis of your financial situation.
-Have your insurance situation checked for free and receive specific optimisation suggestions tailored to your needs as a public sector employee.
+A long-term loan offers many advantages, but choosing the right one requires a careful analysis of your financial situation.
+Have your insurance situation checked free of charge and receive specific optimisation recommendations tailored to your needs as a public sector employee.

 More useful links